Generation X: Not What You Thought!

-A near recession in out economy hasn’t phased the anti-aging industry.
-Last year, statistics show Americans spent $10.1 billion on cosmetic procedures and the age group leading the trend was not the 78-million-strong Baby Boomer generation, but Generation X.
+A near recession in our economy hasn’t phased the anti-aging industry.
+Statistics have shown that in 2010 Americans spent $10.1 billion on cosmetic procedures and the age group leading the trend was not the 78-million-strong Baby Boomer generation, but Generation X.

 Besides minimally invasive procedures such as Botox and laser treatments, rhinoplasty, breast augmentation, liposuction, and some facial procedures like eyelid lift are popular among this age group as well.
 But, industry statistics show that of the 13.1 million procedures performed last year, 11.6 million of them were non-surgical given that patients may have financial constraints and are not able to take much time off of work.

 Many patients consider these procedures for personal maintenance within their budget, although the cumulative cost may be greater than a single more definitive and long lasting surgical procedures.
 In addition to “personal maintenance,” experts say there are professional reasons for an increase in use of anti-aging remedies desire to look better for both personal and professional reasons help make them more competitive in the workplace.
 Who knew Gen Xers would care so much about their appearance like their Baby Boomer predecessors?

 Dr. Sherrell Aston performs breast augmentation, liposuction, blepharoplasty, rhinoplasty as well as many other cosmetic surgical procedures in Manhattan on patients of all ages.
 He also offers minimally invasive treatments such as Botox, Juvederm, Restylane, Radiesse, and chemical peels.

 Leave A Comment

 * All information subject to change.
 Images may contain models.
 Individual results are not guaranteed and may vary.